hadro/info654fa22/slides/class_1.md

 Before we get to the syllabus, a quick note:

-Ashley and I come from a library/archives background.
+I come from a library/archives background.

-But when we say "library", that doesn't always just mean library -- for the most part, we mean GLAM and information professions more broadly!
+But when I say "library", that doesn't always just mean library -- for the most part, I mean GLAM and information professions more broadly!

 (We'll make it clear when we mean libraries/archives/museums/UX roles as completely distinct)